jampp/sharedbuffers/README.rst

     * frozenset
     * tuple / list
     * dict

-Primitive types are cloned into their actual builtin objects when accessed.
-Although fast, it does imply that contianers will take up a lot of process-local memory when accessed.
-Support for collection proxies that take the place of builtin containers is planned for a future release.
+    * buffer
+    * date
+    * datetime
+    * numpy arrays

+Primitive types can be cloned into their actual builtin objects (As specified by the mapped types), which is fast, but potentially memory-intensive.
+In addition, they can be proxied, in which case they will be built directly on top of the memory mapping, without the need for constructing the actual object.
+Proxied objects aim at supporting the same interface as the builtin containers.

 Objects can be registered with schema serializers and thus composite types can be mapped as well.
 For this to function properly, objects need a class attribute specifying the attributes it holds and the type of the attributes.
 When an